harivarshney/QuizMasterHub/README.md

 10. [Contact](#contact)

 ## Introduction
-MasterQuiz Hub is designed to offer a fun and educational experience by presenting users with various quizzes.
+QuizMaster Hub is designed to offer a fun and educational experience by presenting users with various quizzes.
 Whether you're a trivia enthusiast or just looking to test your knowledge, MasterQuiz Hub has something for everyone.

 ## Features
 - Multiple quizzes on different topics